Quirks, Bugs, Workarounds, and Hints

 - Those five minutes are added to Apple's recommended default lifetime of an iOS attestation, effectively increasing the maximum age of an attestation that is still considered valid by five minutes.

-The two Sources of Attestation Creation Time
+The Two Sources of Attestation Creation Time

 (Yes, things get even more complex!)